skijit/notes/programming/networking/https-ssl.md

 ## Misc SSL Notes
 - NW Stack Position: SSL operates **directly** on top of TCP
     - This means all the TCP functionality remains unchanged, but the payloads will be encrypted data
-    - HTTPS protocol is the same as HTTP, but it's just built to sit on top of SSL
+    - HTTPS protocol is the same as HTTP, but it's just built to use SSL
-        - I would assume SSL exposes a similar/same interface to HTTP as TCP.
 - **Handshake**: The protocol/exchange involved in initiating an SSL connection.
     - Configuration steps determine:
         - Version of TLS/SSL